-The results from the figure show the VEC system model was steady because every eigenvalue lies within the unit round.
-This means that the model was stable in terms of the outcomes revealed because the variables had no unit root, i.e., were stationary.
-The essential and satisfactory circumstance for constancy was that every eigenvalue lay within the unit round.
+The results from the figure show the VEC system model is steady because every eigenvalue lies within the unit round.
+This means that the model is stable in terms of the outcomes revealed because the variables have no unit root, i.e., are stationary.
+The essential and satisfactory circumstance for constancy is that every eigenvalue lies within the unit round.